 Charlie founded Hotfoot Design in 2006 and has vast experience in the creative industries with almost 20 years in a range of in-house and agency roles, in both the UK and US.
 He specialises in branding and brand strategy for print and digital and is involved in all projects, from the initial pitch through to developing concepts in the design studio.

 In 2004 Charlie moved to Las Vegas where he set up an in-house design department for a global hospitality company returning to start Hotfoot Design.
 He writes a regular design column for an industry magazine.

 Charlie is married with two kids, is a (fairly) keen runner and loves sport, weekends away camping and bacon butties (which is why he runs) and is a Trustee of the Neuro Dropin Charity.

-I had all sort of crap summer jobs but after University and a spell at JWT in Manchester my first full-time job was at a design agency in Bolton.
+I had all sorts of crap summer jobs but after University and a spell at JWT in Manchester, my first full-time job was at a design agency in Bolton.

 Which people do you most admire?

 In business it's my Mum and Dad.
 They both had successful businesses in their own right, and always worked incredibly hard to succeed.
 That work ethic is instilled in me.
 In sport it's Jonny Wilkinson.
 He was an inspirational player and yet comes across as very humble.